Ana2k/Kotlin--List--ItemsAddDeleteChange/README.md

 *  <STEP 1 : MVVM First Setup>
 * MVVM--ViewHolder---Adapter--Recycler View---Model
 * OnClickListener and binding.
-* Along with buttons for insert remove and edit(functions implemented)
+* Along with buttons for insert remove and edit(thier functions implemented)